"There will be no peace in our world without an understanding of the place of religion within it." — Tony Blair

 Videos showing how to use the simple and advanced search functions of the new HUDOC database have been published by the European Court of Human Rights, in both English and French.
 To access the videos, click the links below:

-Three new handbooks have just been published by the Justice and Legal Co-operation Department for the attention of legal professionals who wish to deepen their knowledge of the European Convention on Human Rights.
+Three handbooks were published in 2012 by the Justice and Legal Co-operation Department for the attention of legal professionals who wish to deepen their knowledge of the European Convention on Human Rights.
 They focus on the right to a fair trial, the right to respect for private and family life and the right to freedom of thought, conscience and religion.

 The "Conscience of Europe", which is currently available in 25 languages, is a film about the Court.
 This documentary, intended for the general public, shows specific examples of cases examined by the Court and considers its prospects over the forthcoming years and the challenges facing it.